 Completed PhD / research supervisions

-Over the years, Professor Tufte has been on review panels and vivas of about 25 doctoral dissertations in UK, Australia, USA, South Africa, Brazil, Spain, Sweden, Denmark, Norway, Finland and Belgium.
+Professor Tufte has been on review panels and vivas of about 40 doctoral dissertations in UK, Australia, USA, South Africa, Brazil, Spain, Sweden, Denmark, Norway, Finland and Belgium.

 Interests and activities

-Tufte currently sits on editorial boards of Communicacion y Sociedad (Mexico), Revista Intercom (Brazil), Comunicare (South Africa), Estudios de Culturas Contemporaneas (Mexico), Revista Commons (Spain), and also sat on Journal of Communication (2015-2018), in addition to being on the international advisory board of the books series on communication for social change run by Palgrave and on the Annals ICA Editorial Board.
+Tufte currently sits on editorial boards of Communicacion y Sociedad (Mexico), Revista Intercom (Brazil), Comunicare (South Africa), Estudios de Culturas Contemporaneas (Mexico), Revista Commons (Spain), and also sat on Journal of Communication (2015-2018).
+He further serves on the international advisory board of the books series on communication for social change run by Palgrave and on the Annals ICA Editorial Board.